genestack/user-docs/docs-rework/odm-api/contribute/transformations/single-cell/configure-metadata-curation.md

 ## Where these operations apply

 Curation operations are available in the `cell_metadata`, `feature_metadata`, and per-entity settings within `biosample_metadata`.
 They are applied in the order listed below.
+When a configuration extracts a matrix whose features come from a different source, such as `.raw`, the `feature_metadata` operations are configured per source, so each feature table can carry its own rules.
+See [Configuration reference](configuration-reference.md#configuring-features-per-matrix-source).

 ## Order of operations